pow-auth/pow/guides/multitenancy.md

   repo_opts: [prefix: "tenant_a"]
 ```

-You can also pass the prefix option to `Pow.Plug.Session` in your `endpoint.ex`:
+You can also pass the prefix option to `Pow.Plug.Session` in your `WEB_PATH/endpoint.ex`:

 ```elixir
 plug Pow.Plug.Session, otp_app: :my_app, repo_opts: [prefix: "tenant_a"]